DiseasesHealthintolerance

 9. Frequent Infections

-High blood sugar can weaken the immune system, making you more prone to infections.
-Common ones include skin, gum, or urinary tract infections.
+Your immune system may be weakened by High sugar levels, making your defence system more sensitive and prone to infections.
+Some of the common infections include skin, gum, or urinary tract infections.

-Noticing this pattern early is vital, as it’s one of the early signs of diabetes you should know that often goes undiagnosed.
+Noticing this pattern is essential, as it’s one of the early signs of diabetes that often goes undiagnosed.

 10. Fatigue

-Feeling tired all the time despite adequate sleep and nutrition could be your body’s way of signaling a blood sugar imbalance.
-If your cells aren’t absorbing glucose, your energy levels drop.
+Your body’s sugar level plays a vital role.
+If you feel tired all the time despite adequate sleep and nutrition, it can be a sign of a blood sugar imbalance.
+If your cells aren’t consuming glucose, your energy levels drop.

-This persistent fatigue is a classic symptom among the early signs of diabetes you should know.
+This nonstop fatigue is a classic symptom among the early signs of diabetes you should know.

 The Early Signs of Diabetes You Should Know